ClockworksIO/rum-natal/resources/leiningen/new/rum_natal/rum-natal-usage.md

 As of now rum-natal is still in an early phase and should be used with care.
 It is compatibility with different versions of React and React Native as well as with different third party components is not tested well (if at all).

-That being sad rum-natal is a collection of code derived from project re-natal and two recent projects I build with Cojurescript and React Native with success.
+That being sad rum-natal is a collection of code derived from project re-natal and two recent projects I build with Clojurescript and React Native with success.

 At this time the format of media assets supported by the automatic asset collection is very limited.